luxonis/depthai-python/docs/source/tutorials/ram_usage.rst

     LeonOS Heap: 20.70 / 78.63 MiB, LeonRT Heap: 3.51 / 23.84 MiB

 As you can see, RAM is split between the two LEON (CPU) cores, :code:`CMX` (used for image manipulation), and :code:`DDR` (everything else).
-If :code:`DDR` usage is close to the max (358 MiB), you might get an error such as:
+If :code:`DDR` usage is close to the max (in this example, 358 MiB), you might get an error such as:

 .. code-block:: bash